JacquelineCasey/fullstackopen-phonebook/NOTES.md

   - Use express's static serving: `app.use(express.static('build'))`.
 - We need to setup a build script. (`npm run build:ui`)
   - I am forgoing adding `deploy` scripts, they seem kinda unnecessary since I automatically deploy on push to `origin/main`.
+If you don't want to deploy, push to another branch!
-    - If you don't want to deploy, push to another branch!
+- Add a `Procfile`.